patchbae/jekyll-now/techtip1.md

 2. Select "Allow" when prompted to "Allow mail.google.com to open all email links?"

-That's it!
-Never copy paste an email link again!
+That's it, never copy paste an email link again!